bmitchinson/v2.mitchinson.dev/source/_drafts/Device-Advice.md

 and exploring paths for advertising. </br></br>Please reach out at studorg-DeviceAdvice@uiowa.edu, if you're interested we'd love to hear from you!

-### The future of ~~Computer Comfort~~ Device Advice
+### The future of Device Advice

-* Growing our executive board so that we have bandwith to expand to other university!
+* Growing our executive board so that we have bandwith to expand to other universities.
-* Using our new marketing tools to ensure that volunteers always have seniors to help at sessions
+* Using our new marketing tools to ensure that volunteers always have seniors to help at sessions.
-* Working with the existing technology support department at Oaknoll to provide more regular and direct help
+* Working with the existing technology support department at Oaknoll to provide more direct and regular help.

 ### What I learned
-I learned a ton about my own leadership tendencies while holding the presidential position, as well as ways to help keep a team actively involved in a common mission.
-I grew a habit of taking on more tasks then I needed too, when I had a team of fully willing and capable students around me, so to be able to give others ownership is something that's been helpful in all areas of life when working on a team.
+In learning about my own leadership tendencies while holding the president position, I noticed a nasty habit of taking on more than I needed too, even though I had a team of fully willing and capable students around me.
+That and finding creative ways to help keep very busy people actively involved in a common mission taught me a lot, and has been helpful in all areas of life when working on a team, so I'm grateful for the experience.

 ### How to get involved with the org!

-If you’re a student who wants to attend a session, or a company interested in supporting the organization, please contact us!
+> If you’re a student who wants to attend a session, or a company interested in supporting the organization, please contact us! </br>
 Email: (studorg-DeviceAdvice@uiowa.edu)